 If you are growing your business, your core competencies should be your primary concern.
 This can sometimes be hard to do with in-house IT teams since they demand constant management of their everyday tasks and training.
 Both are costly and time-consuming; however, they aren't the only issues you will encounter when maintaining a full-time IT staff.

-In this comprehensive guide on information technology outsourcing, we will be looking at the advantages of outsourcing and also comparing the pros and cons of outsourced business operations.
+In this comprehensive guide on outsourcing IT, we will be looking at the advantages of outsourcing and also comparing the pros and cons of outsourced business operations.
 Here's a quick look at the chapters we'll cover and links to jump to the different sections:

 When you want to grow your team and add new members to your business operations, things can become a bit complicated.
 Your hiring manager will probably have a hard time finding candidates with the right level of expertise, and when they do, usually it comes with increased operational costs.